yuxshao/learn-gamedev/Introduction to Game Development.md

 * Unity - Unity is powerful and one of the most popular engine for production-level games.
 * Unreal Engine - Comparable to Unity but with its beginnings much earlier, Unreal Engine is known for many console releases like BioShock Infinite.
-* GameMaker - One of the oldest game development software, GM retains its status as a good tool for *prototyping* and learning development, but also with a set of features that give it power comparable to the big players in 2-dimensional games.
+* GameMaker - One of the oldest game development programs, GM retains its status as a good tool for *prototyping* and learning development, but also with a set of features that give it power comparable to the big players in 2-dimensional games.
 * RPG Maker - A popular choice for RPGs.
 * Twine - A popular choice for point-and-click and story games.

 The list goes on.
 Construct 2 is similar to GameMaker for web-based 2D games, while other more minimal frameworks like L&Ouml;VE and Phaser are also popular.

 <a id="list-tools"></a>
-### 1.4.2 List of various other tools
+### 1.4.2 Other tools

 Triple-A studios often have professional software for making visual and audio assets, like Autodesk Maya, Cubase, and Adobe Illustrator.
 For the more humble developers like us, a set of free software is available: